SVA-SE/MATRIX-dashboards/docs/examples.md

 The data presented in these disease dashboards will come from two main sources:

 * The surveillance report, which provides manually curated datasets and expert analyses on an annual basis.
 This will provide a historical overview and in-depth conclusions about the status of the disease.
-* Our internal LIMS systems and databases, which are updated daily.
-This will give a snapshot of the current situation, allowing experts to obtain information and take action in a timely and robust manner.
+* Internal databases for storage of laboratory results and surveillance data, which are updated daily.
+This will give a snapshot of the current disease situation, allowing experts to obtain information and take action in a timely and robust manner.

 ### Layout
 The dashboards will be structured as a traditional side-menu website, with different tabs covering different topics.
 It will have full interactive capabilities, meaning that all data-driven content (maps, tables, graphs, etc) can be filtered and customised to the user's needs.